davelsan/vue-next-starter/README.md

 ### vue-router

 To use [vue-router-next](https://github.com/vuejs/vue-router-next) with TypeScript, a `*.vue` module declaration was added to `shims.d.ts`.
 Read issues [#7](https://github.com/vuejs/vue-cli-plugin-vue-next/issues/7) and [#18](https://github.com/vuejs/vue-cli-plugin-vue-next/issues/18) for more information, and this [file](https://github.com/vuejs/vue-router-next/blob/master/playground/shim.d.ts) for an example.

-### webpack

-To allow the named `VueLoaderPlugin` export in `webpack.config.ts`, the `vue-loader` module declaration was augmented to include the named export.
-This should be fixed as soon as the corresponding type export is added to the package (see issue [#1667](https://github.com/vuejs/vue-loader/issues/1667) for more information).